CSR Priorities

 5.

-tons CO2 equivalent of greenhouse gas emission from lower use of virgin plastic and landfill, which equals to planting 166 large trees
+Reduce approximately 555,110.91 tons CO2 equivalent of greenhouse gas emission from lower use of virgin plastic and landfill, which equals to planting 58,432.77 large trees.

 Sharing

-Sharing expertise to society and achieving value for business
+Sharing expertise to society and achieve value for business

 Description of alignment between priority and the business drivers